tevaughan/units/README.md

   expression](https://en.cppreference.com/w/cpp/language/constant_expression).

 - In the vnix::units library, many a standard unit, such as
-    - vnix::units::m for meter and
+    - vnix::units::flt::m for single-precision meter and
-    - vnix::units::s for second,
+    - vnix::units::dbl::s for double-precision second,

   is defined as a constant expression.

 - Many a dimension, such as
-    - vnix::units::length,
+    - vnix::units::flt::length  (single precision),
-    - vnix::units::mass,
+    - vnix::units::dbl::mass  (double precision),
-    - vnix::units::force,
+    - vnix::units::ldbl::force  (long-double precision),
-    - vnix::units::current,
+    - vnix::units::flt::current,
     - etc.,

   is defined as a *type* that you can use.
 (This type is a descendant of